redhat-developer/vscode-didact/README.md

 7. Also look at the Integr8ly Walkthroughs to see if we can glean anything - https://github.com/integr8ly/tutorial-web-app-walkthroughs/tree/master/walkthroughs
 8. Figure out how to stash the generated HTML from the markdown locally in the user's global workspace so that we can persist the state of checkboxes as the user works through various steps - essentially enabling it between sessions
 9. Figure out a way to limit the `Start Didact Tutorial from File` context menu to only work for Didact files.
+10. Figure out a way to limit the `Didact Scaffold Project from File` context menu to only work for Didact Project Scaffolding files.
+11. Figure out a way to reference files from the project json structure instead of providing file content directly so file content is copied and more manageable going forward.

 **Enjoy!**